Virgin Islands Travel Information

 $0.75 per person/per day during summer season (low season)

-There are no travel visas required by North American, European or Australian visitors to the British Virgin Islands with 30 days granted upon arrival.
+There are no travel visas required by North American, European or Australian visitors to the Virgin Islands with 30 days granted upon arrival.
 Guests traveling from outside North America or Europe or not holding valid US, Canadian, European or Australian passports, must check with their nearest Consulate.
 You require a passport that is valid for at least 6 months beyond your stay to enter the British Virgin Islands as well as a return ticket.
+For travel via the US Virgin Islands the ESTA will be required to enter the United States.

 It is advisable to check that your tetanus shot is up to date and a certificate of vaccination against tetanus, hepatitis A and B is recommended (but not compulsory) to all travellers.
 A yellow fever vaccination is compulsory for travellers coming from zones known as infected.